HandS3C: 3D Hand Mesh Reconstruction with State Space Spatial Channel Attention from RGB images: Methodology

 \subsection{Regressor}

 In Regressor, we input the hand attention features obtained from S3C into it.
-First, a 2D heat map of each joint $H$ is output through a simple Conv cascade.
-Then, a cascade of hand attention features and 2D heatmap $HM$ is input into four residual blocks \cite{he2015deep}.
-Finally, the outputs of the residual blocks are vectorized into 2048-dimensional vectors and passed to the fully-connected layer for predicting the pose parameter $\theta\in\mathbb{R}^{48}$ and shape parameter $\mathfrak{\beta}\in\mathbb{R}^{10}$ of the MANO.
-At the same time, the joint regression matrices are multiplied by the original 3D mesh $\overline{\bar{T}}$ , and the forward kinematics are applied to obtain the final 3D hand joint coordinates $J\in\mathbb{R}^{21\times3}$ and the 3D hand mesh $V\in\mathbb{R}^{778\times3}$.\\ To train our proposed HandS3C hand mesh reconstruction model, we constrain the model by calculating L2 loss on MANO parameters, 2D hand keypoints, 3D hand keypoints and vertex coordinates.
+First, the 2D joint heat map $HM$ is computed using a convolution operation.
+Then, a cascade of hand attention features and a 2D heatmap $HM$ is input into four residual blocks.
+Finally, the pose parameter $\theta\in\mathbb{R}^{48}$ and the shape parameter $\mathfrak{\beta}\in\mathbb{R}^{10}$ of the MANO are predicted.
+Detailed 3D hand joint coordinates $J\in\mathbb{R}^{21\times3}$ and 3D hand mesh $V\in\mathbb{R}^{778\times3}$ are obtained from the MANO hand model generated.\\

+To train our proposed HandS3C model for hand mesh reconstruction, we constrain the model by calculating L2 loss.

-Where $*^{\prime}$ denotes the true value, $\text{*}$ denotes the predicted value, and $\alpha_{\theta}=10,\alpha_{\beta}=0.1,\alpha_{2d}=1\mathrm{e}2,\alpha_{3d}=1\mathrm{e}4,\alpha_{V}=1\mathrm{e}4$. the optimal solution is obtained by minimizing this objective function for training.
+where $*^{\prime}$ denotes the true value, $\text{*}$ denotes the predicted value, and $\alpha_{\theta}=10,\alpha_{\beta}=0.1,\alpha_{2d}=1\mathrm{e}2,\alpha_{3d}=1\mathrm{e}4,\alpha_{V}=1\mathrm{e}4$. the optimal solution is obtained by minimizing this objective function for training.